bizz84/starter_architecture_flutter_firebase/README.md

 });
 ```

+There is a lot to unpack here:

+- the `StreamProvider` can auto-dispose itself when all its listeners unsubscribe
+- we're using `.family` to read a `jobId` parameter that is only known at runtime
+- we only return a `jobStream` if both the `database` and the `jobId` are not `null`, otherwise we return an empty stream.

-And here's a widget that *watches* this `StreamProvider` and uses it to show some UI based on the stream's latest state (data available / loading / error):
+Here's a widget that *watches* this `StreamProvider` and uses it to show some UI based on the stream's latest state (data available / loading / error):

 ```dart
 class JobEntriesAppBarTitle extends ConsumerWidget {